wormondeck/python-p4-serialization/README.md

-# Flask-SQLAlchemy Lab
+# Serialization

 ## Learning Goals

-- Build and run a Flask application on your computer.
-- Extend a Flask application to meet the unique requirements of different projects.
+- Use SQLAlchemy-Serializer to convert SQLAlchemy objects into dictionaries.

 ***